Execution, Clearing, and Settlement

 Settlement is the actual exchange of money and securities between the parties of a trade on the settlement date after agreeing earlier on the trade.
 Most settlement of securities trading nowadays is done electronically.
-Clearing is the actual process of updating the accounts of the trading parties.
-Most security trades are settled in 3 business days (T+3), while government bonds and options are settled the next business day (T+1).
+Stock trades are settled in 3 business days (T+3), while government bonds and options are settled the next business day (T+1).
 Forex transactions where the currencies are from North American countries have T+1 settlement date, while trades involving currencies outside of North America have a T+2 settlement date.
 In futures, settlement refers to the mark-to-market of accounts using the final closing price for the day.
 A futures settlement may result in a margin call if there are insufficient funds to cover the new closing price.

 A further improvement was multilateral netting, which further reduced the number of transactions.
 Brokers have accounts at central depositories, such as the DTCC, which acts as a counterparty to every trade.
 So instead of sending payments and securities for each transaction, trades and payments were simply aggregated over the course of the day for each member broker, then were settled at the end of the day by transferring the net difference in securities and funds from 1 account at the depository to another.

 For example, if a broker bought 100 shares of Microsoft for a customer and sold 50 shares of Microsoft for another customer, then the broker's net position is the accumulation of 50 shares of Microsoft, which would be recorded at the end of the market day.
 If the broker paid $25 per share to buy the 100 shares of Microsoft stock and sold the 50 shares for the same price on the same day, then the net difference plus transaction costs is debited from the broker's account at the end of the market day, and credited to the account of the central depository.
 Likewise, only 50 shares of Microsoft would be transferred to the broker's account, since this is the net difference of buying 100 shares and selling 50 shares.